Adverse childhood experiences: Prevalence

 Adverse childhood experiences are common across all parts of societies.
-In 2009, the CDC started collecting data on the prevalence of ACEs as part of the Behavioral Risk Factor Surveillance System (BRFSS).
+In 2009, the US Centers for Disease Control and Prevention (CDC) started collecting data on the prevalence of ACEs as part of the Behavioral Risk Factor Surveillance System (BRFSS).
 In the first year data was collected across five US states and included over 24,000 people.
 The prevalence of each ACE ranged from a high of 29.1% for household substance abuse to a low of having an incarcerated family member (7.2%).
 Approximately one quarter (25.9%) of respondents reported verbal abuse, 14.8% reported physical abuse, and 12.2% reported sexual abuse.
 For ACEs measuring family dysfunction, 26.6% reported separated or divorced parents; 19.4% reported that they had lived with someone who was depressed, mentally ill, or suicidal; and 16.3% reported witnessing domestic violence.

 Men and women reported similar prevalences for each ACE, with the exception of sexual abuse (17.2% for women and 6.7% for men), living with a mentally ill household member (22.0% for women and 16.7% for men), and living with a substance-abusing family member (30.6% for women and 27.5% for men).
 Younger respondents more often reported living with an incarcerated and/or mentally ill household member.
 For each ACE, a sharp decrease was observed in prevalence reported by adults aged ≥55 years.
 For example, the prevalence of reported physical abuse was 16.9% among adults aged 18–24 years compared with 9.6% among those aged ≥55 years.